Sjors/nado-book/taproot/activation.md

 Speedy Trial was born out of a compromise between developers and users who preferred different upgrade mechanisms for the Taproot soft fork.
 What Speedy Trial proposed^[<https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2021-March/018583.html>] was to say “Rather than discussing whether or not there's going to be signaling and having lots of arguments about it, let’s just try it quickly.”
 The proposed timeline^[<https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2021-March/018594.html>] suggested the signaling would start in early May, last three months (until August) and then be activated three months later, in November.

+Spoiler: as we mentioned at the top of the chapter, Taproot indeed activated on November 13, 2021.

 ![Speedy trial flow.
 Same as BIP 9, except for a delay in the transition from `LOCKED_IN` to `ACTIVE`.](taproot/speedy_trial.svg)

 <!--